const localhost = [4]u8{ 127, 0, 0, 1 };

 pub const Method = enum {

-You can see in the example below that I write this map using multiple anonymous struct literals.
-Inside the first (or “top-level”) struct literal we have a list (or a sequence) of struct literals.
-Each struct literal in this list represents a key-value pair.
-The first element in this struct is the key, while the second element is the value.
+You can see in the example below that I wrote this map using multiple anonymous struct literals.
+Inside the first (or “top-level”) struct literal, we have a list (or a sequence) of struct literals.
+Each struct literal in this list represents a separate key-value pair.
 The first element (or the key) in each key-value pair should always be a string value.
-While the second element should be a value from the enum structure that you used inside the Map() function.
+While the second element should be a value from the enum structure that you have used inside the Map()

 const Map = std.static_string_map.StaticStringMap;